 Marsha Hunt was another one who was named in Red Channels: "Well, that ended my career.
 Red Channels came out in the summmer of 1950, while - how's this for irony? - I was in Paris being invited to dinner by Eleanor Roosevelt.
 Red Channels was concerned entirely with the broadcast field.
 The film industry later had its own lists of victims.
 Red Channels included me because I had been offered my own TV talk show.
 I'd had beginner's luck on TV, being, as you can see, very voluble.
 I had been on a number of early talk shows with people like George S. Kaufman and Marc Connelly, bright, articulate folk.
 And I was currently quite successful on Broadway, having starred in Joy to the World with Alfred Drake and The Devil's Disciple with Maurice Evans in 1950....
 They had listed several affiliations under my name - some I'd never heard about, complete lies.
 One, I think, had me attending a peace conference in Stockholm.
 I had never been to Stockholm, nor to a peace conference.
 The rest were innocent activities that Red Channels viewed with suspicion."

 Hunt's husband, Robert Presnell Jr., was never blacklisted and was not prevented from working: "I don't think I could have survived without being married.
 Inexplicably, Robert was not blacklisted.
 I cannot tell you why.
 He was certainly more outspoken in his political pronouncements and outrage about what was going on, and enjoyed a good argument.
 He was without any kind of political discretion.
 And yet he kept working.
 Thank heaven.
-He was never a top-salary screenwriter, but he did work....
+He was never a top-salary screenwriter, but he did work...
 I, to keep functioning, would do plays in stock.
 I did twenty or thirty different plays around the country during the 1950s and 1960s.
 That was not very rewarding financially, because you had to spend a week rehearsing and then one week playing."

 According to Marsha Hunt, Richard Collins helped maintain the blacklist in television.
 In the 1960s he was a producer on Bonanza and after she had been recommended for a part in the show, he told a mutual friend: "Don't bother bringing up Marsha Hunt to me.
 As long as I'm connected with this show, she will never work on it."
 Hunt commented: "He was so vehement and adament about me, a stranger.
 I've since heard that he was someone who had been a Communist and repented, which was an enviable position."

+To continue to work on screen her agent persuaded her to write out a statement of her beliefs.
+"It was an anti-communist declaration and he said without it I would never clear my name.
+Gradually it changed things for me in Hollywood but my work and reputation never returned to how they were."
 After the blacklist was lifted Hunt appeared in Johnny Got His Gun (1971), an anti-war novel written and directed by another blacklisted figure, Dalton Trumbo.
 "Dalton called me and asked me to play the mother in Johnny Got His Gun...
 We had to shoot the death scene in the very room in downtown L.A. where Dalton's own father had died.
 No reason on earth for us to do it there, to drag the lights and cameras up those narrow stairs.
 But for Dalton it was such a subjective venture.
 He was so bound up in his own statement."

 Q. You were so passionate about your craft.
 Why didn't you just hold back, safeguard your career?